arjunvynipadath/docs/QLOGIC_VNIC_README.txt

-This is a technology preview release of the QLogic VNIC driver on OFED 1.3.
-This driver is currently supported on Intel x86 32 and 64 bit machines with Mellanox HCAs.
-Supported OS are RHEL 4 Update 3, RHEL 4 Update 4, SLES 10 and the vanilla 2.6.19 kernel.
+This is a release of the QLogic VNIC driver on OFED 1.4.
+This driver is currently supported on Intel x86 32 and 64 bit machines.
+Supported OS are:
+-  RHEL 4 Update 4.
+-  RHEL 4 Update 5.
+-  RHEL 4 Update 6.
+-  SLES 10.
+-  SLES 10 Service Pack 1.
+-  SLES 10 Service Pack 1 Update 1.
+-  SLES 10 Service Pack 2.
+-  RHEL 5.
+-  RHEL 5 Update 1.
+-  RHEL 5 Update 2.
+-  vanilla 2.6.27 kernel.

-The VNIC driver in conjunction with the QLogic Virtual Ethernet I/O gateway (VEx) provides Ethernet interfaces on a host with IB HCA(s) without the need for any physical Ethernet NIC.
+The VNIC driver in conjunction with the QLogic Ethernet Virtual I/O Controller (EVIC) provides Ethernet interfaces on a host with IB HCA(s) without the need for any physical Ethernet NIC.

-This file describes the use of the VNIC ULP service on an OFED stack and covers the following points:
+This file describes the use of the QLogic VNIC ULP service on an OFED stack and covers the following points:

-A) Creating VNIC interfaces
+A) Creating QLogic VNIC interfaces
-B) Discovering VEx IOCs present on the fabric using ibvexdm
+B) Discovering VEx/EVIC IOCs present on the fabric using ib_qlgc_vnic_query
-C) Starting the VNIC driver and the VNIC interfaces
+C) Starting the QLogic VNIC driver and the VNIC interfaces
-D) Assigning IP addresses etc for the VNIC interfaces
+D) Assigning IP addresses etc for the QLogic VNIC interfaces
-E) Information about the VNIC interfaces
+E) Information about the QLogic VNIC interfaces
-F) Deleting a specific VNIC interface
+F) Deleting a specific QLogic VNIC interface
+G) QLogic VNIC Dynamic Update Daemon Tool and Hot Swap support
+H) Information about creating VLAN interfaces
+I) Information about enabling IB Multicast for QLogic VNIC interface
+J) Basic Troubleshooting

-A) Creating VNIC interfaces
+A) Creating QLogic VNIC interfaces

-The VNIC interfaces can be created with the help of a configuration file which must be placed at /etc/infiniband/qlogic_vnic.cfg.
+The VNIC interfaces can be created with the help of the configuration file which must be placed at /etc/infiniband/qlgc_vnic.cfg.

-Please take a look at qlogic_vnic.cfg.sample file (available as part of the documentation) to see how VNIC configuration files are written.
-You can use this configuration file as the basis for creating a VNIC configuration file by copying it to /etc/infiniband/qlogic_vnic.cfg.
-Of course you will have to replace the IOCGUID, IOCSTRING values etc in the sample configuration file with those of the VEx IOCs present on your fabric.
+Please take a look at /etc/infiniband/qlgc_vnic.cfg.sample file (available also as part of the documentation) to see how VNIC configuration files are written.
+You can use this configuration file as the basis for creating a VNIC configuration file by copying it to /etc/infiniband/qlgc_vnic.cfg.
+Of course you will have to replace the IOCGUID, IOCSTRING values etc in the sample configuration file with those of the EVIC IOCs present on your fabric.

-[As back ward compatibility for the QLogic Infiniserv stack, if the /etc/infiniband/qlogic_vnic.cfg file is not present, the VNIC service will look for the /etc/sysconfig/ics_inic.cfg configuration file]
+(For backward compatibilty, if this file is missing, /etc/infiniband/qlogic_vnic.cfg or /etc/sysconfig/ics_inic.cfg will be used for configuration)

+Please note that using DGID of the EVIC/VEx IOC is recommended as it will ensure the quickest startup of the VNIC service.
+If DGID is specified then you must also specify the IOCGUID.
+More details can be found in the qlgc_vnic.cfg.sample file.

-B) Discovering VEx IOCs present on the fabric using ibvexdm
+B) Discovering EVIC/VEx IOCs present on the fabric using ib_qlgc_vnic_query

-For writing the configuration file, you will need information about the VEx IOCs present on the fabric like their IOCGUID, IOCSTRING etc. The ibvexdm tool should be used to get this information.
+For writing the configuration file, you will need information about the EVIC/VEx IOCs present on the fabric like their IOCGUID, IOCSTRING etc. The ib_qlgc_vnic_query tool should be used to get this information.

-When ibvexdm is executed without any options, it displays detailed information about all the VEx IOCs present on the fabric:
+When ib_qlgc_vnic_query is executed without any options, it displays detailed information about all the EVIC/VEx IOCs present on the fabric:

-# ibvexdm
+# ib_qlgc_vnic_query
 IO Unit Info:
     port LID:        0003
     port GID:        fe8000000000000000066a0258000001